theCampel/leocamacho-private-notes/content/URL.md

 ## But what actually is it?
-It's a standardised format for describing the location of resources via the internet.
+It's a standardised format for describing the location of resources via the [[TCP-IP|internet]].

 `<scheme>://<user>:<password>@<host>:<port>/<url-path>?<query-string>`